 I was responsible for the strategic plans for large turnaround projects, stopping expansion plans, mothballing manufacturing lines, and restructuring organisations in Eastern Europe, Russia and Azerbaijan.
 My boss had the overall responsibility and called the shots, which included laying off top executives, withdrawing investment budgets and overseeing tough cost-cutting programs.

 My office was next to his and I remember that several country management team members and regional executives visited his office and the door would close.
 When the meeting was over, some came to stop by and greet me.
 I asked them how the meeting went, and most said: it was good, I got fired, but it was a respectful, honest and human conversation.
 We have a great boss, he is a good man.

 3 Set boundaries and maintain discipline: the rules of engagement so your team can grow within a structure and feel part of something bigger.

-Years went by and I developed into a leader myself.
-Running the P&L for a large market in the very east of our continent to overseeing 150 project managers all over Europe.
+Three years went by and I developed into a leader myself.
+From running a CHF 150mn P&L for a large market in the very east of our continent, to overseeing 150 project managers all over Europe.
 Looking back, I think there are many things I could have done better, and many things I did well.
-The experience I gained until I quit my corporate life is worth gold, in particular with my current profession in leadership development and coaching.
+The experience I gained until I quit my corporate life in 2016, is worth gold.
+In particular for my current profession in leadership development and coaching.
 There are hardly any work and leadership-related situations that I have not experienced myself or have been exposed to.

 Every client that I work with is different and all have their particular challenges and opportunities.
 But when it comes to leading teams – and especially over the last years – people struggle.
 Leaders struggle with what to allow in terms of working from home, how to find and keep the glue sticky in their teams and organisations, how to create a bond and still be tough when it is needed, and how to make sure that everyone is on the same page.